Skip to Content

 Phase 1: Scoping and Assessment

 Define which Trust Services Criteria apply to your service.
 Conduct an initial gap assessment against the SOC 2 requirements to understand where your current controls fall short.
+Inaccurate scoping leads to wasted effort on irrelevant controls or missing critical ones, both of which can jeopardize audit success.
+A SaaS company processing payment data, for instance, will need to include Confidentiality and Availability criteria in addition to the mandatory Security criterion.

 Phase 2: Remediation and Policy Development